 Distributions to Beneficiaries

 Making distributions to beneficiaries is a critical aspect of trust administration.
-Trustees must ensure that distributions are made in accordance with the trust deed and the settlor’s wishes.
-It’s essential to consider the role of beneficiaries and their entitlements when making distributions.
+Trustees must ensure that distributions are made in accordance with the trust deed and the settlor’s wishes (as expressed in the letter of wishes).
+The role of beneficiaries and their entitlements varies depending on the type of trust.

 Managing Trust Assets